Parnni/Projects/Machine Learning/Job-a-thon-June 2021/Readme.md

 Jupyter Notebook and SQL.

 ## Results
-Secured a position of 141 from 6467 participants.
+Secured a position of 141 out of 6467 participants.
 |Attempt|Score|
 |--|--|
 |1|-0.5193|